 The nearest airports are Ostrava Leos Janacek Airport – about 85km and Poprad-Tatry Airport on the High Tatras – about 90km.
 These are also served from London by Ryan Air and WizzAir a few days a week.
 Check skyscanner* for possible connections.

-With your own car or a rental car* you can travel from Western Europe via Poland and the A4 / E40 to Gliwice and then south via Ceský Tesin.
+With your own car or a rental car* you can travel from Western Europe via Poland and the A4 / E40 to Gliwice and then south via Ceský Tesin to the Mala Fatra Mountains.
 There would even be a stopover in Wroclaw with a visit to the dwarves possible.
 Especially from southern Germany or Austria the way via Prague or Brno is rather recommended.
 It should be noted that the motorway system in the eastern Czech Republic and Slovakia is not very well developed, so that depending on the route, the railway can be advantageous in terms of time.
 From Zilina the High Tatras (Poprad Tatry) and the Slovensky Raj can be reached very well by train.

 Entry into Slovakia